-About Adora Du, LMHCA
+About Adora Du

-Adora (she/her) is an associate mental health counselor (License: MC61604494) and incoming fellow in the Seattle Training in Adult, Adolescent, and Relationship (STAAR) DBT Program.
+Adora (she/her) is an associate mental health counselor (License: MC61604494) and fellow in the Seattle Training in Adult, Adolescent, and Relationship (STAAR) DBT Program.
 She is currently working under the supervision of Drs.
 Jared Michonski and Erin Miga to provide therapy services for youth, adults, and families.

 Adora's previous clinical training spans various levels of care and diagnoses, including experience in conducting individual and group therapy with children, adolescents, adults, and caregivers.
 She has worked in outpatient clinics, community mental health settings, as well as more intensive levels of care (intensive outpatient, partial hospitalization, and residential programs).